 Morgan Bay has a wonderful swimming beach and toddlers can enjoy a splash about in the shallow waters at the river mouth.
 For surfers there is an exposed beach break that works well in a small swell and there is a short right in front of the Mitford Hotel that works best in 3 to 6 foot swells.

 There is good fishing either at half way rocks or off the cliffs.
 Double Mouth also has good fishing spots - remember to take your licence with you.
 If you need to purchase one, they are obtainable from the Morgan Bay Top Shop.

 There are wonderful walks over the cliffs to Double Mouth or along the Morgan Bay beach to the lighthouse and beyond to Kei Mouth.
 The more energetic can walk past Double Mouth to Black Rock and Haga Haga for lunch and then return in the afternoon.
 You can stop to collect porcelain and carnelian beads from the wreck of the 16th century Portuguese shipwreck, the Santo Espirito along this stretch.

 Two and four hour cruises on the Great Kei river.
 Watch the Fish Eagles feed and see cycads growing in the wild.
 A bird watchers paradise!
 15 - 25 passengers.
 Bring own refreshments.
 Braai facilities, charcoal, ice, music and glasses (except wine glasses) are supplied on the four hour cruise.

 Yellowwood Forest is a lovely family venue with a jungle gym built around a tree, resident rabbits, a gift shop, a 30 minute Bushbuck fairy trail and a coffee shop with legendary pizzas.
-They also have a natural swimming hole by the river for days when the beach is too windy and they host a monthly farmers market.

 Contact them on 043 841 1598 or visit www.yellowwoodforest.co.za